janerigby/JWST_PASP_backgrounds_paper/README.md

 # JWST_PASP_backgrounds_paper
-Code that generated all the plots in the paper "How Dark the Sky: The JWST Backgrounds", Rigby et al. 2023, PASP, 135, 048002.
+This is the code that generated all the plots in the paper "How Dark the Sky: The JWST Backgrounds", Rigby et al. 2023, PASP, 135, 048002, as well as all the plots, and all the data files.